duckfuss/duckfuss.github.io/content/Entertaining the truth.md

 >1.
 Convince the reader of their point of view
 >2.
 Convince the reader to stay stay engaged and keep reading

 The problems with first goal have been laboured at great length already, but the second, the reason why they need to be witty, why they need to drive emotion and boil their audience's blood, is far more sinister.
 It places the incentives in all the wrong places, for whilst engagement is best motivated by emotion, the telling of the truth is characterised only through dry facts.
 An opinion columnist cannot simply tell any regular opinion for fear their audience already know and lose interest.
 Rather they must concoct something unusual, something that their audience can still agree with and be motivated to read through.
 Unfortunately this means rational and obvious explanations are often disregarded for slightly more radical ones.
 Though a reader may not initially agree, they will certainly read on for the entertainment value.
-Those 21 hit-pieces published daily until his death were not born from a sudden, necessary influx of new facts.
+Those 21 hit-pieces published daily until Arday's death were not born from a sudden, necessary influx of new facts.
 They were created to keep the audience’s blood boiling, for only by pushing the rhetoric are they able to secure their engagement.
 This is not a newspaper but a **deadly** outrage machine.

 >[!quote] "It is not the truth that men want, but an illusion they can believe in." - Nietzsche